-Now might be a good time to upgrade to Office 365 or a Microsoft Office alternative.
+Now might be a good time to upgrade to Office 365.
 Try to stay away from questionable software, such as audio and video downloaders that often come bundled with dangerous trackers and keyloggers.

 While you should do this on any operating system you use, using Windows 7 safely means being more cautious than usual.
 Don’t click on ads online.
 Never click any pop-up that claims your computer’s infected unless it’s coming directly from your antivirus tool.